ajaxian79/algorithms/README.md

 Sub-linear in the average case thanks to early exit.

 Idempotent — calling twice with the same input is a no-op the second time.

+Mutates the input in place; the original ordering is lost.